 by John Kenrick

 (The images below are thumbnails click on them to see larger versions.)

-Five years after his bitter experience working as lyricist on Do I Hear A Waltz (1965 - 220 perfs), Stephen Sondheim returned to Broadway as a fulltime composer/lyricist.
+Five years after his bitter experience working as lyricist on Do I Hear A Waltz (1965 - 220 performances), Stephen Sondheim returned to Broadway as a composer/lyricist.
 He formed a creative partnership with producer/director Harold Prince, and the duo saw their innovative concept musicals become the most acclaimed hits of the early 1970s.
 They worked with a series of librettists on shows built around a "concept" (ie - single life vs. marriage, historic culture clashes, bittersweet reunions, etc.).
-Through this central issue or idea, each show examined numerous characters and relationships.
+Through this central issue, each show examined numerous interrelated characters and relationships.
 Sondheim and Prince were assisted in their first two efforts by choreographer Michael Bennett, who would independently create the most successful concept musical of all.

 In One More Kiss: The Broadway Musical in the 1970s (New York: Palgrave, 2003), Ethan Mordden defines a concept musical as "a presentational rather than strictly narrative work that employs out-of-story elements to comment upon and at times take part in the action, utilizing avant-garde techniques to defy unities of time, place and action."
 Once a subject or situation is raised (marriage, love, finding a job, etc.) characters can comment on or illustrate aspects of the subject.
 There is a solid storyline, but all the major elements of these shows are linked in some way to the central concept.

 Prince is not thrilled that so many of his shows are referred to as concept musicals